adehan/english-for-designers/04-experience/index.md

 ##### Bachelor of graphic and media design
 Vysoká škola kreativní komunikace (2019–2022)
 • Graduated with a BA in graphic and media design
-• Studied: digital design, branding,
+• Studied: digital design, branding, typography

 ## Work Experience